oracle/truffleruby/doc/contributor/launchers.md

-# Executables in `bin`
+# Executables in the `bin` directory

 ## Requirements

-1.  [x] When TruffleRuby tar (GraalVM) is downloaded and unpacked, all files in `bin` and `jre/languages/ruby/bin` has to always run the TruffleRuby from the tar.
+1. When TruffleRuby tar (GraalVM) is downloaded and unpacked, all files in `bin` and `jre/languages/ruby/bin` has to always run the TruffleRuby provided by the tar.
-    -   Therefore `PATH` cannot be involved (`/usr/bin/env` cannot be used in shebang).
+    -   Therefore `PATH` is not involved (`/usr/bin/env` cannot be used in shebang).
-    -   There cannot be absolute paths in `bin` executables.
+    -   Therefore there are no absolute paths in `bin` executables.
-    -   All scripts in `bin` have to always resolve to `truffleruby` in the same dir.
+    -   Therefore all scripts in `bin` are always resolved to `truffleruby` in the same dir.
-2.  [x] Newly installed gem executables has to always run the `truffleruby` from the same `bin`.
+2. Newly installed gem executables has to always run the `truffleruby` from the same `bin`.
-    -   By default RubyGems generate executables with absolute path.
+    -   RubyGems generate executables with absolute path by default.
-3.  [x] Behave as proper Ruby implementation when the `bin` is put on `PATH`.
+3. Behave as proper Ruby implementation when the `bin` is put on `PATH`.
+    -   Works.
-4.  [x] RubyMine requires `gem` in `bin` to work when executed with `truffleruby -x` option (otherwise gems are not listed).
+4. RubyMine requires `gem` in `bin` to work when executed with `truffleruby -x` option (otherwise gems are not listed).
-    -   `-x` option has to be implemented
+    -   Therefore `-x` option is implemented.
-5.  [x] `ruby -S irb` when executed in a `bin` directory has to work.
+5.  `ruby -S irb` when executed in a `bin` directory has to work.
 (Applies to other executables in `bin` as well.)
-    -   In MRI: When a file starting with a shebang not containing `ruby` is loaded the lines at the begging are skipped until a shebang containing `'ruby'` is found (it has `-x` option behaviour).
-We can implement it and reuse.
+    -   When a file starting with a shebang not containing `ruby` is loaded the lines at the begging are skipped until a shebang containing `'ruby'` is found (it has `-x` option behaviour).
+This is the behaviour of MRI and Truffleruby implements it as well.
-6.  [x] Any executable has to work when pwd is `bin` directory.
+6. Any executable has to work when pwd is `bin` directory.
-    -   Translates to `ruby -S executable`
+    -   Works.
-7.  [x] Works on Linux, Solaris, macOS.
+7. Works on Linux, Solaris, macOS.
-    -   Currently works.
+    -   Works.
-8.  [ ] Works with Ruby managers.
+8. Works with Ruby managers.
 (Stacked shebangs cause problems, since the `execve` can resolve only one level)
-    -   `truffleruby` has to be binary executable.
+    -   Therefore `truffleruby` is a binary executable (at least on macOS).
-    -   Issues are observable with rbenv on macOS with fish shell.
+    -   Issues could otherwise be observed with rbenv on macOS with fish shell.

 ## Solution

--   [ ] Implement command line option `-x` (MRI compatible)
--   [ ] Implement the same behaviour for files starting with non-ruby shebang (MRI compatible)

-Then we can have a hybrid executables, an example of `gem` file follows:
+Truffleruby uses hybrid executables, an example of `gem` file follows:

 ```ruby
 #!/usr/bin/env bash